Local SEO for Medical Practices: Getting Found by Patients in Your Area

 Google Business Profile: Complete profile with accurate information, high-quality photos, frequent posts, rapid response to reviews.
 A neglected GBP loses patients to competitors who maintain theirs properly.

 Citations and Directory Listings: Your practice is listed consistently (identical name, address, phone) across healthcare directories, review platforms, and local listings.
 Consistent citations signal authority to Google and local search algorithms.
-According to Moz (2024), citation consistency is the second-strongest local ranking factor after Google Business Profile.
+In our experience, citation consistency is consistently one of the strongest local ranking factors after Google Business Profile.

 Local Reviews: Patient reviews on Google, Healthgrades, Zocdoc, and specialty platforms.
 High review count and ratings improve ranking and click-through rate.
 Practices with 100+ reviews outrank those with 10 reviews significantly.